 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-You may also review the "Steps You Can Take To Protect Personal Information" section of this letter to learn more about free resources that are available to assist you with protecting your information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity.
+You may also review the information contained in the attached Steps You Can Take to Protect Personal Information.